DOXORUBICIN HYDROCHLORIDE- doxorubicin hydrochloride injection, solution

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.

-You can ask your pharmacist or doctor for information about Doxorubicin that is written for health professionals.
+You can ask your pharmacist or healthcare provider for information about Doxorubicin that is written for health professionals.

 Active ingredient: doxorubicin hydrochloride

-Inactive ingredients for Doxorubicin Hydrochloride Injection: 0.9% sodium chloride, USP, water for injection, USP, and hydrochloric acid, USP.
+Inactive ingredients for Doxorubicin Hydrochloride Injection: sodium chloride, and hydrochloric acid, USP.